trex-paxos/trex-paxos-jvm/README.md

   // this is only called at startup so you could trade write speed for read speed.
   Progress loadProgress();

-  // this is called on every message to persist a small amount of data so you would want to optimise this for write speed. void writeProgress(Progress progress);
+  // this is called on every message to persist a small amount of data so you would
+  // want to optimise this for write speed. void writeProgress(Progress progress);

-  // this is called to write data to disk. when there are no crashes or isolated leaders each slot is write once yet can be rewritten using a fresh value during crash recovery. void writeAccept(long logIndex, Accept accept);
+  // this is called to write data to disk. when there are no crashes or isolated
+  // leaders each slot is write once yet can be rewritten using a fresh value during
+  // leader over.
+  void writeAccept(long logIndex, Accept accept);

-  // this is called during crash recovery or help other nodes catch up on lost messages.
-We can expect sequential access patterns.
+  // this is called during leader failover or help other nodes catch up on lost messages.
+  // We can expect sequential access patterns.
   Optional<Accept> readAccept(long logIndex);

-  // if the host application is not explicitly managing database transactions this will be called to make all the writes durable. void sync();
+  // if the host application is not explicitly managing database transactions this will
+  // be called to make all the crash durable. void sync();

-  // this is used during startup long highestAcceptedSlot();
+  // this is used during startup to recover the previous progress long highestAcceptedSlot();
 }
 ```